David Van Tieghem

-David Van Tieghem (born April 21, 1955) is an American composer, percussionist and sound designer, best known for his philosophy of utilizing any available object as a percussion instrument and for his collaborations with the experimental artists Laurie Anderson, Brian Eno, Steve Reich, Robert Ashley and David Byrne.
+David Van Tieghem (born April 21, 1955) is an American composer, percussionist and sound designer, best known for his technique of utilizing any available object as a percussion instrument and for his collaborations with the experimental musicians Laurie Anderson, Brian Eno, Steve Reich, Robert Ashley and David Byrne.

 Biography

 David Van Tieghem was born on April 21, 1955, in Washington, D.C., and was raised in Ridgewood, New Jersey, the first son of artist and educator Joan Ruth Stumpf Van Tieghem and painter, sculptor and designer Richard Francis Van Tieghem, and brother of Richard Joseph Van Tieghem.
 He graduated from Ridgewood High School in 1973.
 He studied percussion with Justin DiCioccio, of LaGuardia High School of Performing Arts in New York City.
 He later attended Manhattan School of Music as a student of the modern percussion pioneer Paul Price.
 He is married to artist Cate Woodruff and they have one daughter, actress and writer Zoë Van Tieghem.